omkarcloud/google-maps-scraper/README.md

 **For Windows:**
 - [Download the Windows Version](https://google-maps-extractor-omkar-cloud.s3.amazonaws.com/Google+Maps+Extractor.exe)
-- You'll see a popup saying Windows Defender blocked an app from an **unknown publisher**.
-The app is safe and most popular Google Maps Scraper on GitHub — 2.8K+ stars.
+- You'll see a popup saying that Windows Defender blocked an app from an **unknown publisher**.
+It's the most popular Google Maps scraper on GitHub, with 2.8K+ stars, and is completely safe to use.

 You may also see a Windows Firewall popup—click **Allow Access** to continue.

 **For Ubuntu/Debian:**
 - [Download .deb](https://google-maps-extractor-omkar-cloud.s3.amazonaws.com/Google+Maps+Extractor-amd64.deb) ([arm64 version](https://google-maps-extractor-omkar-cloud.s3.amazonaws.com/Google+Maps+Extractor-arm64.deb))